lmuntaner/tech-introduction-product-people/docs/development/project.md

 ### Work as a team

 Each of you will work on a different "task".
+Each of you will create a new branch and work there.

 #### Owner